mv2a/maze/README.md

 #Maze Test

-###Assumptions I made, comments on solution:
-- upgraded to java 1.8 to be able to use the latest features java 8 has to offer
-- maze dimensions can be different (number of rows and columns should not be equal)
-- maze format check is not comprehensive due to time restrictions and to keep things simple, but based on the idea implemented the solution it should be easily extended with more detailed validation.
-- logging framework is not used for now (for production code it would be considered based on debugging / operation needs)

-This coding example will form the basis of your interview with Excelian (should you progress), you should be ready to explain any and all of the choices you have made when writing the solution.
-There is no stated time limit but we would not envisage it would take longer than a couple of hours.

-The solution must be representative of what you would produce 'on the job', by that we mean it must be clear, maintainable, demonstrably bug-free and tested.

-The zipped project provided uses either:
-* Apache Maven (Java)
-* Solution project for Microsoft Visual Studio Community Edition (C#)

-You should feel free to use any other tools you are more comfortable with.

-There are 2 classes in it and you should feel free to change these in any way you see fit, including deleting them and starting again.

-The test is based on exploring any arbitrary maze (one is provided).

 ## User Story 1

 As a world famous explorer of Mazes I would like a maze to exist so that I can explore it